rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 The first argument is the conditional expression expected to resolve to `true` under normal conditions.
 If the conditional evaluates to `false`, then an error has occurred and an instance of `cuspatial::logic_error` is thrown.
-The second argument to `CUDF_EXPECTS` is a short description of the error that has occurred and is used for the exception's `what()` message.
+The second argument to `CUSPATIAL_EXPECTS` is a short description of the error that has occurred and is used for the exception's `what()` message.

 There are times where a particular code path, if reached, should indicate an error no matter what.
 For example, often the `default` case of a `switch` statement represents an invalid alternative.